-In addition to the standards set forth in USP Chapter 797 and Food Drug Cosmetic Act (FDCA) section 503a (21 U.S.C. §353a).
+In addition to the standards set forth in USP Chapter 797 and Food Drug Cosmetic Act (FDCA) section 503a (21 U.S.C. §353a) the following requirements apply throughout this article.

 This article applies to compounded sterile preparations (CSP)s as defined in USP Chapter 797, titled Pharmaceutical Compounding-Sterile Preparations.
 In addition to the standards in the USP Chapter 797, the preparation of a CSP shall meet the following requirements of this article.